your contest entry by e-mail

 1. Send your log

-log should be sent by e-mail to this address:
+log should be sent by e-mail to this NEW address:

 your log file as an attachment.
 Photos are also welcome, but please keep the total attachments in any one email below 10MBytes - please split into several emails if you have multiple photos.